-The idea of using iris for personal identification was originally proposed in 1936 by an ophthalmologist.
+The idea of using iris for personal identification is not new.
+It was originally proposed in 1936 by an ophthalmologist.
 In 1987, two additional ophthalmologists received a patent for their iris recognition technology.
-John Daugman, Ph.D., then at Harvard, worked to develop computer algorithms for the concept and later, the three men founded Iridian Technologies, one of the early biometrics companies.
+John Daugman, Ph.D., then at Harvard, worked to develop computer algorithms for the concept and patented the algorithm.
+Later, the three men founded Iridian Technologies, one of the early biometrics companies.
 In 2008, the Daugman patent expired and the technology continued to advance with R&D efforts by a number of innovative companies, leading to the adoption of iris technology in a wide range of programs and applications.

 A typical iris has at least 200 unique, identifying characteristics that can be used for comparison.
 Iris recognition is basically the matching of those 200 unique identifying characteristics within the iris against other images in a database.
 Iris recognition begins with capturing a photograph of the eye.
 No “scanning” is involved; rather, iris images are acquired by taking a photograph in infrared light.